alexanderbrenning/ogh23_ml/README.md

 This repo contains the lecture slides, R code and data related to my contribution to the [OpenGeoHub 2023 summer school](https://opengeohub.org/summer-school/opengeohub-summer-school-poznan-2023/) in Poznan.

+These materials are also part of a course on geospatial machine learning (GEO408B) that I teach in the Master's program in [Geographic Information Science](https://www.uni-jena.de/msc-geoinformatik) (*Geoinformatik*) at Friedrich Schiller University Jena.

 ### Useful Links and References

 - Brenning, A. (2023).
 [Interpreting machine-learning models in transformed feature space with an application to remote-sensing classification](https://doi.org/10.1007/s10994-023-06327-8). *Machine Learning*, 112, 3455--3471.